notconf/notconf/README.md

 Any XML files placed in the `/yang-modules/operational` directory in the container will be automatically imported into the operational datastore when the notconf container starts, or when any change is detected to this directory.
-The XML files must conform to YANG models loaded and *must not* contain operational data.
+The XML files must conform to YANG models loaded and *must not* contain configuration data.

 To update operational data in a running notconf container just update one of the